csatzky/csatzky.github.io/index.md

 1. Usage of vectorization, and
 2. Recycling of the simulated geometric Brownian motion paths.

 In general, the cumulative average transformation (...) in the Asian option’s pay-off greatly reduces uncertainty as time goes by.
-This leads to lower variability in the option's price, delta, and probability of exercise."
+This leads to lower variability in the option's price, delta, and probability of exercise. (...)
+[The] Asian option’s delta (...) inevitably approaches zero over time, as the underlying’s future prices have continuously less impact on the option’s pay-off."

 ---